 - Visit the MITCHELL PARK DOMES and be transported to a tropical environment, or the desert in one location.
 They are definitely a tropical escape right here in Wisconsin!

 - Whether checking out the koi in the Tropical Dome or the deserts of the American Southwest in the Desert Dome, the Domes are like a mini escape while being relatively close to home.

 - Lake Country Family Fun reader Heather S. points out that the desert and tropical domes both have scavenger hunts for kids.
-You can pick up a worksheet as you walk in, and don’t miss the I-spy game in the desert dome as well.
-And “after you work up an appetite, head to the Mad Rooster Cafe for lunch.
-Breakfast is served all day.”
+You can pick up a worksheet as you walk in, and don’t miss the I-spy game in the desert dome as well.”

 - Check out these other fun options for exploring Milwaukee With Kids! (ie. Discovery World which reopens on March 27, 2021)

 - While I did attend and graduate college at UW-Green Bay, I have not ventured that direction much since having kids.

 - Luckily, Lake Country Family Fun reader Heather S. is here to share her tips: